 "Seeing your child in distress, and particularly if that distress is directed at you, is the most dysregulating experience there is.
 Wild, out of control thoughts of epic disaster come unbidden.
 Rage, self doubt and other destructive feelings quickly cloud your thinking.
 What if you could work to push those thoughts aside, and in a way analogous to meditation, concentrated on being in the moment, concentrated on remembering to breathe?
 It would help you focus on your child, and on the immediate task before you rather than its global implications."

-an emergency.
-And if our child's distress is directed at us, then he looks like
+like an emergency.
+And if our child's distress is directed at us, then he looks like the enemy.

 STEP 1: Get Your Own Emotions Regulated